oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - Authoritative Domains - Authoritative Domains are domains where the Exchange Organisation accepts messages addressed to recipients and is responsible for generating non-delivery reports.
 On creation of an Exchange Online organisation the tenant domain Fully Qualified Domain Name (FQDN) and the `<tenantname>.mail.onmicrosoft.com` FQDN are automatically populated as an Authoritative Domains; and
 - Relay Domains - Relay Domains are often called Non-Authoritative Domains.
 The Exchange Organisation will accept the messages addressed to the recipients; however, it is not responsible for generating non-delivery reports.
 Hybrid Exchange leverages Relay Domains and mail connectors to relay messages between both on-premises infrastructure and Exchange Online.

-Accepted Domain Design Decisions for all agencies and implementation types.
+Accepted Domain Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Configure Additional Accepted Domains | Configured | Required to integrate with additional agencies.
-Any additional Agencies that require access to the system are to be included.
+Configure Additional Accepted Domains | Configured | Required to integrate with additional organisations.
+Any additional organisations that require access to the system are to be included.
 Authoritative Domains | Configured | The `<tenantname>.onmicrosoft.com` authoritative domain is created during the enablement of Office 365 and represents the Exchange Online Organisations SMTP address space.
 The additional authoritative domains are required as each organisation will have a corresponding authoritative domain.

 Additional Accepted Domain Design Decisions for hybrid implementations.